Apollo

 What kind of license do I need to rent a campervan in Tasmania?

-You'll need to present your driver's license when you pick up your campervan.
-It must be current and valid; it can't be expired, probationary, provisional, or a learner's license.
+You’ll need to present your driver’s license when you pick up your campervan.
+It must be current and valid (expired licenses and learner’s permits aren’t accepted; many rental companies require a full/unrestricted license—check the supplier’s terms if you have a provisional license).

-AUSTRALIAN: If you're an Australian driver, you won't need a special license, provided yours is current and valid.
-A class C driver's license (C stands for Car) allows you to drive any vehicle that weighs up to 4.5 tonnes (4.96 tons) and has no more than 12 seats, including the driver.
+AUSTRALIAN: If you’re an Australian driver, you won’t need a special license, provided yours is current and valid.
+A Class C driver’s license (C stands for Car) allows you to drive any vehicle that weighs up to 4.5 tonnes and has no more than 12 seats, including the driver.
 Almost all campervans fit these requirements.
-Over 4.5 tonnes (4.96 tons), and you'll need a special license in all Australian states.
+Over 4.5 tonnes, and you’ll need a special license in all Australian states.

-NON-ENGLISH: If your license is in a language other than English, you'll need to carry an International Driving Permit or an official English translation of your license.
+NON-ENGLISH: If your license is in a language other than English, you’ll need to carry an International Driving Permit or an English translation of your license by a person accredited to translate.

 ADDITIONAL DRIVERS: The requirements are the same.